 - any unavailability caused by circumstances beyond Adverity’s reasonable control, including – without limitation – acts of God, acts of government, floods, fires, earthquakes, civil unrest, acts of terror, pandemic or widespread illness as identified by the World Health Organization, strikes or other labor problems, failures, downtime or delays by an Internet service provider, hosting provider, or third-party platform, or denial of service attacks.

 - Customer shall:

 - be responsible for its compliance with this MSA;

 - be responsible for the accuracy, quality and legality of Customer Data and of the means by which Customer acquires the Customer Data;

 - use all reasonable efforts to prevent unauthorized access to, or use of, the Application Services, and notify Adverity promptly of any such unauthorized access or use;

-- use the Application Services only in accordance with the User Guide and applicable laws and government regulations; and
+- use the Application Services only in accordance with the Documentation and applicable laws and government regulations; and

 - use each registration and each User-Account exclusively by one user.
 The joint use of a single User-Account by several people or the transfer of the User-Account to a third party, either against payment or for free, is forbidden.

 - make the Application Services available to anyone other than its employees who are authorized by Customer to use the Application Services;

 - sell, resell, rent, or lease the Application Services or the right to use them;